rapw3k/DEMETER/README.md

 NGSI-LD approach is well founded, following a layered architecture and based on the increasingly popular JSON-LD serialisation format.
 Conceptually, it enables the good sides of two “worlds”: the benefits of linked data and underlying RDF-based reasoning tools and querying (enabling data integration, knowledge discovery, etc.) ,  and the richer expressivity of property graphs (using predicates as subjects of other predicates).

-The issues or challenges we highlight are more on the implementation of this approach.
+The issues or challenges we highlight are more on the implementation of this approach:

 * The current NGSI-LD context is just a simple flat schema that includes the meta-model and cross ontology terms without any explicit semantics.
 Except from some property JSON types (@type: DateTime, id), there are no definition that a term is a class, a property with explicit information about the type of property (e.g., relation, datatype), constraints on domains/ranges, cardinality, taxonomic relations, or other axioms.
 Of course the JSON @type would allow to infer that a given term is a relation (@type: @id), but even those with @type: DateTime are not defined explicitly with the type of property it is, as DateTime (https://uri.etsi.org/ngsi-ld/DateTime) is not having any explicit semantic information.
 * The terms are not mapped to any standard and/or well-known ontologies/vocabularies (no reuse).
 There is some documentation dicussing some of such mappings; however, no implementation seems to be available to allow any integration.
 In fact, it is not clear, how such mappings would be implemented from the documentation reviewed.
 * Similarly, other modules/profiles (domain vocabularies) are defined in the same way (simple flat schemas with no mapping/reuse of existing standards and/or well-known ontologies).
 For instance, FIWARE Data Models [@context](https://fiware.github.io/data-models/context.jsonld) is used in many of the provided example and is part of the full [@context](https://fiware.github.io/data-models/full-context.jsonld) (along with the core @context) of NGSI-LD.
 This @context, in particular, defines many entities declaration related to many different domains related to FIWARE (described [here](https://github.com/GSMADeveloper/NGSI-LD-Entities) and with other examples [here](https://github.com/FIWARE/NGSI-LD_Experimental/blob/master/doc/example-code.md))
 * The flat schema implementation approach is not scalable, and difficult to maintain.
 * The only semantic information available is in fact included in the encoding of data itself, and is just minimal (e.g., an element is a property or a relationship).
 For instance, the encoding of a FIWARE agri parcel entity example is (partially) below (the full encoding of the example is available [here](ngsi-ld-fiware-parcel-example.jsonld) )

 ```
 {
     "@context": [